SrijanBadhya/Debsoc/Running the PES Debsoc.md

 Using a 'choose your slot' system can easily lead to chaos due to how fragile this system is.
 (I'm talking about having 6 slots everyday of 30 minutes each, and asking people to choose one of the 18 slots of the 3 days.)

-If slots are tight and not adaptive to changes in the debates, people who expected to start their slot earlier will wait unnecessarily (If you've had a Capstone review you know what I'm talking about).
+If slots are tight and not adaptive to changes, people who expected to start their slot earlier will wait unnecessarily.
+(If you've had a Capstone review you know what I'm talking about.)
 Recruitments are very chaotic due to factors like:
 - Moderators coming at different times.
 - Recruits coming at different times.
 (90% of your recruits won't come sharply at their slot time.)
-- Debates going on for varying lengths.
+- Debates going on for varying lengths of time.
-- Sorting a lot of people's confusion like guiding them to the basement, clarifying doubts, dividing people into batches, etc.
+- Sorting out a lot of people's confusion like guiding them to the basement, clarifying doubts, dividing people into batches, etc.
 - Sometimes you have too many people for a debate, and sometimes you have too less people.
 Having fixed people for fixed slots won't work because a lot of people don't show up.
 - A lot of people would end up missing their slot entirely.